| Index | wersja polska |

 A string variable can hold up to 7 characters.

 The most significant byte of the first word contains value 60 which identifies a string variable.
-The remaining bytes hold the character codes.
-Spare locations are padded with zeroes.

 Examples: